sq1agency/dip-into-dev/views/markdown/part2_section2.md

 ### Exercise 1 - HTML

 Now that we've added a title, let's add some content.
 We talked previous about separating content into sections, or _divisions_ using the _div_ tag.

+Note: TODO: replace with a H1 tag and briefly explain the reason for having it.

 ---